synapticloop/tmpdb-data/data/documentation/1-getting-involved.md

 #### 'Unknown' accuracy

-Where the JSON file does not include the `accuracy` key.
+Where the JSON file does not include the `accuracy` key, it will be set to this.